ignadv1986/Comprehensive-NGS-Technical-Manual/05_Troubleshooting/01_run_&_sequence_quality.md

 ### Duplication Levels

-The sequence duplication levels metric should show a high proportion of unique reads in most high-complexity libraries such as WGS or exome sequencing.
-Moderate levels of duplication are expected in RNA-seq due to the presence of highly expressed transcripts, and in targeted assays where enrichment is intentional.

-When **duplication levels are abnormally high across all samples**, this is usually indicative of low library complexity.
-Common causes include over-amplification during PCR, low input material, or bottlenecks introduced during library preparation.
+The proportion of duplicate reads should be interpreted in the context of the sequencing strategy and library type, rather than treated as an absolute quality metric (see the [post-alignment processing](../02_Mapping_&_Alignment/03_post-alignment_processing.md) section of this document for more details on this).

+**High duplication** rates can arise from technical factors such as PCR overamplification or low-input libraries, which reduce library complexity and increase the likelihood that the same original fragments are sequenced multiple times.
 If high duplication is accompanied by a strong reduction in the proportion of unique reads, the effective sequencing depth is reduced, meaning that additional sequencing will not significantly increase informative content.
 In these cases, increasing read depth is not recommended unless library complexity issues are addressed.
+However, in some experimental techniques, elevated duplication levels are expected as part of the biological signal.
+In RNA-seq, for example, highly expressed genes naturally generate a large number of identical fragments.
+Similarly, in CUT&RUN or other targeted enrichment assays, strong signal enrichment at specific loci can produce locally high duplication levels without indicating a technical problem.

+Conversely, **low duplication** rates are generally expected in high-complexity libraries with sufficient input material.
+However, unusually low duplication in techniques such as RNA-seq or CUT&RUN may reflect over-fragmentation or insufficient sequencing depth, where the complexity of the library is not fully captured.

 When **duplication is uneven across samples within the same experiment**, this can indicate variability in library preparation quality or input material, and those samples should be interpreted with caution in downstream quantitative analyses

+In practice, duplicate rates become most informative when interpreted alongside library complexity and sequencing depth.
+A high duplication rate in combination with low library complexity usually indicates that most of the original material has already been sequenced, and additional sequencing would yield diminishing returns.
+This is typical in low-input libraries or over-amplified samples.

+However, a high duplication rate in a library with otherwise sufficient sequencing depth may suggest technical bias introduced during library preparation, such as excessive PCR amplification.
+In this case, increasing sequencing depth alone will not improve data quality, and protocol optimization is required instead.

+To distinguish between these scenarios, duplication rates should be evaluated together with metrics such as total number of unique fragments, overall mapping rate, and coverage saturation.
+A library showing high duplication but still increasing numbers of unique fragments with additional sequencing depth is likely depth-limited rather than amplification-limited.
+In contrast, libraries that quickly plateau in unique fragment discovery despite deeper sequencing are typically amplification-limited.